 Bible Study Questions

-- The Living Commentary on the Book of Ephesians -
+- The Bible Teacher's Commentary on the Book of Ephesians -

 The theological foundation for the church is founded in God and His mission.
 As an introduction to this study, make sure that you read Ephesians 4:1-10.